sxan-experience/sxan-landing/readme.md

 ### We are legion

-The very foundation of Tokin is a game and a game is the participation of players who agree to rules and contribute effort into the game.
-The equitable financial ownership is meritocrally bestowed to all players.
+The foundation of Tokin is a game.
+Participating players agree to rules and contribute towards the game.
+The equitable financial ownership is meritocratically bestowed to all player-owners based on each's respective contribution in relation to the whole.
+More on [The Law](/constitution.html)

 ### Find your place and position

 Use advanced analytic tools to save time networking and avoid trial-and-error.
-You'll choose from a list of great choices and activities instead of shooting in the dark.
+Choose from a list of great choices and activities instead of shooting in the dark.

 ## Let's connect

-The best way to get us to respond quickly is to make an issue on any of our Github repositories: [Tokin Software](https://github.com/tokin-systems/)
+The best way to get us to respond quickly is to make an issue on any of our Github repositories: [Tokin Software](https://github.com/tokin-systems/), btw even this activity is part of the game.

 If there's no rush: [admin@tokin.io](mailto:admin@tokin.io)